Language: EN

 What and how to use namespaces in C#

-Namespaces are an organization tool in the .NET framework that allows us to group classes and other related programming elements under the same name.
+Namespaces are an organizational tool in the .NET framework that allows us to group related classes and other code elements under the same name.

-Namespaces allow us to avoid naming conflicts between different elements.
+Namespaces help prevent naming conflicts between different elements.
 For example, imagine two libraries that use the same name Client.
 With namespaces, we avoid conflict and ambiguity.

-In addition, namespaces are useful for maintaining a clear and organized structure in large projects.
+Namespaces are useful for maintaining order in projects as their size increases.
 They allow us to organize the logic of an application and separate functionalities into different areas.

 Creating a Namespace in .NET

-The creation of a namespace in .NET is done by declaring the namespace keyword followed by the desired name.
+Creating a Namespace in .NET is done by declaring the keyword namespace followed by the name we want to give it.

-Then, within the braces, we place the classes and other related programming elements.
+Then, inside the braces, we place the classes and other related programming elements.

 namespace MyNamespace